On today’s date in 1950, Canadian country artist Hank Snow made his first appearance at the Grand Ole Opry in Nashville, Tenn.

 CANADIAN COUNTRY ARTISTS

-“Our selection for this stamp series reflects the remarkable variety within Canadian – and international – country music, crossing generations and musical approaches,” said Deepak Chopra, president and CEO of Canada Post, in 2014.
+“Our selection for this stamp series reflects the remarkable variety within Canadian – and international – country music, crossing generations and musical approaches,” said Deepak Chopra, then president and CEO of Canada Post.